ilentt/xmldata/XML_folder_to_product.md

 <panelstatements>
 ```
 #### 3.1 Query statement in the panel statement id `55` for loading of all top level objects.
 To select all top level my fruit product already define at `step 1` you need declare data source first.
-In this case data source is `FRUITS` in `datafile.xml` at `step 2`
+In this case data source is `FRUITS` in `datafile.xml` at `step 2` this value also the same with value in InDesign panel `Settings`
 ```xml
 "$FRUITS"
 select fruitGroupID, 0, 0,